Program error signals

 This signal denotes illegal instruction.
 When a garbage instruction or instruction which a program has no privilege to execute, is executed then this signal is generated.
-C does not produce illegal instruction so there is no chance of facing such error signal, as the probable cause may be that the object file may be corrupted.
-This signal is also generated when stack overflow occurs.
+C does not produce illegal instruction so there is no chance of facing such an error signal, as the probable cause may be that the object file may be corrupted.
+This signal is also generated when a stack overflow occurs.

 - SIGSEGV –

-The signal is generated when process tries to access memory location not allocated to it, like de-referencing a wild pointer which leads to “segmentation fault”.
+The signal is generated when a process tries to access a memory location not allocated to it, like de-referencing a wild pointer which leads to a “segmentation fault”.
 The signal is only generated when a program goes far from its memory space so that it can be detected by the memory protection mechanism.

 The name is an abbreviation for “segmentation violation”.